yazeedb/yazeedb.com/content/posts/10x-your-productivity-by-creating-a-process.md

 ## This Works Everywhere

-I’m a huge fan of universal principles, and this is one of them.
+I’m a huge fan of universal principles, and **create a process** is one of them.

 Whatever you’re doing–programming, speaking, lifting, sports, chess, Chinese, you learn it through following a trusted process.
 Either pay someone (school, bootcamp, course, mentor) to create that process, or do it yourself.

-Bottom line that process _must_ be created, otherwise you’ll keep getting inspired, making vague declarations of change, and remain the same.
+Bottom line is that process _must_ be created, otherwise you’ll keep getting inspired, making vague declarations of change, and remain the same.

 That’s momentum my friends.
 It’s wrecked me several times, and now I know some of you feel that pain too.
 It’ll push us right off the cliff unless we slam the brakes and turn the car around.

-But just remember, when you start heading in the other direction this time, use a map.
+But just remember next time, before you start going the other direction, use a map.

 Until next time!